• Skip to primary navigation

 I add a bay leaf to each jar (don’t forget to take the bay leaf out later when you go to eat the ‘maters), and I leave at least a quarter inch of space in the top of each jar, wipe off the rim, then place the lid on, and twist on the ring.

-Step Five: Let Jars Cool & Seal
+Step Five: Water Bath Your Jars & Seal

 The best part of canning?
 Hearing the “pop” when the lids seal.
 Such satisfaction!